gorbash1370/rename-packt-vids/README.md

 # Intro rename_packt_vids
-This is a simple script, written in 'Novice Python', to perform the fairly niche task of renaming Packt video course files according to the module (series) and episode title.
+This simple script performs the fairly niche task of renaming Packt video course files according to the module (series) and episode title.

-Packt video course files are named formulaically: `video1_2.mp4` is (Series / Module 1, Episode 2).
+Packt video course files are named formulaically: `video1_2.mp4` is ('Series' or 'Module' 1, Episode 2).

-This script will rename files in this format: `S01 Mobile Devices - E02 Laptop Hardware and Components.mp4`.
+This script will rename files to this format: `S01 Mobile Devices - E02 Laptop Hardware and Components.mp4`.

 This use of `Sxx` and `Exx` is designed to feed into [whisper_wrapper](www.github.com/gorbash1370/whisper_wrapper) which will automatically detect `S01` and `E02` to populate the header fields in the transcript from the audio or video file name.

 [![Before and After](https://github.com/gorbash1370/rename_packt_vids/blob/main/misc/before_after_smaller.png)](https://github.com/gorbash1370/rename_packt_vids/blob/main/misc/before_after_large.png)